Holiday Spending Success

 Writing in a money journal five minutes a day can help curb overspending and impulsive buys during the holidays.

 Adults with attention deficit disorder (ADHD) are prone to overspending — especially during the holidays.
 But if you think you have problems reining in expenditures on gifts, parties, and so on, you should meet my client Roberta, a 36-year-old single mom with ADHD.
 At least you should have met Roberta before I helped her find a solution to her out-of-control holiday spending.

 An independent contractor in the telecommunications industry, Roberta has always made a good living.
 Her problem wasn’t income, it was impulsivity.
 She tried hard to stick to a budget, but each time the holiday season came around, impulsivity would get the better of her.
-She would spend far beyond even her ample means, buying extravagant gifts for friends and family and eating meal after meal at fancy restaurants.
+She her holiday spending went far beyond even her ample means, buying extravagant gifts for friends and family and eating meal after meal at fancy restaurants.